 With the new CHM curriculum starting up in the fall of 2016, faculty may be interested in learning how to design instruction in a systematic manner.
 OMERAD is once again offering its blended course, How to Develop a Curriculum.
 Participants will learn how to design and develop a curriculum.
 When they have completed this 7-week course and have done all the assignments, they will have a curriculum plan that describes a systematic design for a curriculum, and will have developed the course materials for at least one unit.

 This blended distance learning course for campus and community faculty in the College of Human Medicine teaches the basics of curriculum design, from needs assessment through curriculum design to curriculum evaluation.
 The course contains 12 short, online, self-paced video lectures for you to watch at your own convenience, with accompanying worksheets.

-Enrollment is closed for Fall 2015 but we will be offering the course again in Spring 2016.
-For more information or to register for the waiting list, please contact us at firstname.lastname@example.org.
+Enrollment is open for Spring 2016.
+For more information or to register for the course, please contact us at firstname.lastname@example.org.

 Check out our new infographic to find out more about OMERAD's educational and service areas to the College of Human Medicine, scholarships, outreach efforts and research funding.
 Download full size infographic.

 OMERAD Seminar Series

 Join us for the IAMSE Webinar Series in Medical Education